-The Special Education Data Report conducted by the Bureau of Special Education on December 1, 2017, did not reveal any significant disproportionalities with regard to enrollment.
+The Special Education Data Report conducted by the Bureau of Special Education on December 1, 2020, did not reveal any significant disproportionalities with regard to enrollment.

 The Athens Area School District does not show a significant disproportionality in any of the thirteen disability categories.
-The only disability categories that are above the state average include Intellectual Disability (ID), Other Health Impairment (OHI) and Specific Learning Disability (SLD).
-The largest discrepancy when comparing the state average to the district average is in the area of Intellectual Disability (10.1% to 6.4%) and Specific Learning Disability (44.8% to 40.9%).
-Within the 2018-2019 preliminary data, Athens has decreased 35 identified students from the 2017-2018 school year.
-Our preliminary data shows a decrease from 23.1% identified in 2017-2018 to 21.3% identified in 2018-2019.
-In 2017-2018, Athens reported a special education population 6.2% over the state average, in 2018-2019 Athens reported 3.8% over the state average.
+The only disability categories that are above the state average include

+Intellectual Disability (ID), Other Health Impairment (OHI) and Specific Learning Disability (SLD).
+The largest discrepancy when comparing the state average to the district average is in the area of Other Health Impairment (22.8% to 17.4%) and Specific Learning Disability (42.1% to 39.2%).
+Within the 2019-2020 data, Athens has decreased 14 identified students from the 2018-2019 school year.
+The data shows a decrease from 23.7% identified in 2016-2017 to 19.1% identified in 2020-2021.
+In 2017-2018, Athens reported a special education population of 7.2% over the state average, in 2020-2021 Athens reported 1.0% over the state average.